 Good to know: The OF area is wheelchair accessible.
 It’s therefore easy to visit with young kids in a stroller or for older people with limited mobility.
 Further below in this article, you can find more practical information about the facilities at the Old Faithful.

-The most popular time to visit Yellowstone and the Old Faithful is between mid-May and September.
-However, the Old Faithful is one of the few Yellowstone attractions that can also easily be visited in winter – see further below for more information.
+What’s the best time of the year to visit Old Faithful?
+The most popular time to visit Yellowstone and Old Faithful is between mid-May and September.
+However, Old Faithful is one of the few Yellowstone attractions that can also easily be visited in winter – see further below for more information.

-The best time to see the Old Faithful without the crowds is early in the morning before the day tourists arrive or late afternoon after the day tourists have left.
+What’s the best time of the day to visit Old Faithful?
+The best time to see Old Faithful without the crowds is early in the morning before the day tourists arrive or late afternoon after the day tourists have left.
 There is no point in going to see the geyser at night – it’s not lit and you can’t really see much.

 Our experience: We visited Yellowstone in the busiest season – end of July/beginning of August.
 The Old Faithful area was the busiest place in the park.
 The first time we went to see the geyser, we arrived half an hour earlier in order to sit on the front row of the viewing area.
 By the time the geyser erupted, it was indeed very crowded (this was in the middle of the day in July).
 Afterwards, we saw the geyser in action several times, from many different places, and without the crowds.
 And it was just as impressive!